mercadopago/devsite-docs/guides/reports/extra/pnf-bank.en.md

 > RIGHT_BUTTON_RECOMMENDED_EN
 >
-> Detail of information about your report
+> Information detail about your report
 >
 > We will explain all the information necessary about your report data and how to read them.
 >